How to Prevent Skin Problems from Wearing a Mask

-- By Treasured Chests
+- By Cora Line

 The beginning of October can mean different things to many people, but most of us would probably just inhale an imaginary pumpkin scent in the air and get really excited because yes, Halloween is just around the corner!
 While the entirety of 2020 has been more terrifying than any horror movie we could have ever imagined, this month is when spooky season officially starts – so get ready for ghosts, vampires, jack-o’-lanterns, and breast cancer.